ConsenSys/doc.pantheon/docs/Reference/Pantheon-API-Methods.md

 Returns the account and storage values of the specified account, including the merkle proof.

+The API allows IoT devices or mobile apps which are unable to run light clients to verify responses from untrusted sources, by using a trusted block hash.

 **Parameters**

 `DATA` - 20-byte address of the account or contract.